Working in the UK

 Further information about working during your studies is provided by UKCISA.
 They have also produced a very useful blog covering some of the common issues around working during your studies and looking at different types of work that would not be permitted.

 After your course has finished - your visa status

-Once your course has officially finished, you will be classed as on 'vacation' and can work for up to 4 months or until your Tier 4/Student visa expires (whichever is sooner).
+Once your course has officially finished, you will be classed as on 'vacation' and can usually work for up to 4 months or until your Tier 4/Student visa expires (whichever is sooner).
 If you wish to take a permanent full-time job in the UK after your course, you will need to change your visa status.
 You may be able to apply for permission as a Skilled Worker up to three months before the expected course completion date ( the official end date stated on the CAS.)
-If you are completing your Degree course in summer 2021 you may be eligible to apply for a two year post study work visa provided that- if you are studying remotely- you arrive in the UK with a Tier 4/Student visa before April 6th 2021.
+If you are completing your Degree course from summer 2021 onwards you may be eligible to apply for the Graduate Route.

 Q: If I want to work 25 hours one week but only 10 the next is this OK?
 It averages out at less than 20 hours per week?

 A: No. This is not an average figure.
 You can work only 20 hours per week MAXIMUM during term-time.